 As the site where St Peter was martyred and buried, the Vatican became the residence of the popes who succeeded him.
 Decisions made here have shaped the destiny of Europe, and the great basilica of St. Peter’s draws pilgrims from all over the Christian world.

 I explored The Vatican one afternoon with Walks of Rome, a top notch local operator that specializes in educational small group tours.
 If you’re time crunched on your Roman holiday be sure to book one of their Vatican tours in advance.
 You’ll skip the excessively long line that wraps around the city walls and hop right through the VIP entrance.
 Giving you more time to enjoy the astounding art inside rather than sweltering in the heat for hours on end.

-Here are the Top 15 Things to See at the Vatican:
+15 Things to See at The Vatican

 St Peter’s Basilica

 The centre of the Roman Catholic faith, St. Peter’s draws pilgrims from all over the world.
 Few are disappointed when they enter the sumptuously decorated basilica beneath Michelangelo’s dome.
 The vast basilica’s 615 ft-long, marble–encrusted interior contains 11 chapels and 45 altars and a wealth of precious works of art.
 Some are salvaged from the original basilica and others commissioned from late Renaissance and Baroque artists, but much of the elaborate decoration is owed to Bernini’s mid-17th century work.

 This famous marble sculpture was finished in 1499 when Michelangelo was only 25.
 The statue was commissioned for the French Cardinal Jean de Bilhères, who was a representative in Rome.
 The sculpture, in Carrara marble, was made for the cardinal’s funeral monument, but moved to its current location, the first chapel on the right as one enters the basilica, in the 18th century.
 It is the only piece Michelangelo ever signed.